ecow/katacoda-scenarios/sdaas-tutorial/step2.md

-Now we need to access ISTAT open data portal and to learn information about all asian communities in the Milan area in Italy.
+Now we need to access ISTAT open data portal to learn information about all asian communities in the Milan area in Italy.

 We want to use [schema.org](http://schema.org) vocabulary to describe our knowledge base.